ommibhatt/heart_monitoring_system/README.md

 # Heart Monitoring System

-This project is a simple heart rate and SpO2 monitoring system using an SPI OLED LCD Module and a MAX30100 Pulse Oximeter Heart Rate Sensor Module.
+This project is a simple heart rate and SpO2 monitoring system using an SPI OLED LCD Module and a MAX30100(Pulse Oximeter Heart Rate Sensor Module).

 ## Features
 - **Real-Time Monitoring**: Displays heart rate (bpm) and SpO2 (%) on an OLED screen.